jorgt/sitbne19022020/README.md

 `npm install && npm run start`

 Saving a file re-runs the script automatically.
+I left it the way it was presented, so it's ready for you to play with.

 ## Train of thought